geovedi/book-notes/2023/8-rules-of-love.notes.md

 ### RULE 2: Don't Ignore Your Karma
 - Introduction
-  - The text explores the idea of preparing oneself for love through self-examination and understanding the influences that shape our perceptions of love.
+  - The idea of preparing oneself for love through self-examination and understanding the influences that shape our perceptions of love.
   - The importance of looking beyond societal norms and media influences in order to build meaningful relationships is highlighted.
 - Examining Influences on Love
   - Media and societal influences significantly impact how people perceive and approach love and relationships.